Wednesday, October 10, 2012

 UNDERSTANDING "BABYLON FIVE" (4.06) "INTO THE FIRE"

-I have seen the Season Four episode, (4.06) "Into the Fire" on numerous occasions, since I first started watching "BABYLON 5" some thirteen years ago.
+I have seen the Season Four episode, (4.06) "Into the Fire", on numerous occasions, since I first started watching the series, "BABYLON 5", over twenty years ago.
+But several years ago, I had experienced an epiphany about the episode that still makes me shake my head to this day.

 Sue me.
-I was young and stupid in those days.
-I thought a top-notch "BABYLON FIVE" episode should always consist of a large-scale battle.
+I had been young and stupid in those days.
+I had believed a top-notch "BABYLON FIVE" episode should always consist of a large-scale battle.
 But I finally saw the light.
 I finally understood what "Into the Fire" was really about.
 Well, I take that back.
-I have always understood since I first saw it.
-But I was so disappointed by the lack of a real battle that I allowed the message to pass over my head.
+I had always understood since I first viewed the episode.
+But I was so disappointed by the lack of a real battle that I had allowed the message to pass over my head.

-But not this time.
-Anticipating to be bored out of my mind, I finally allowed J. Michael Straczynski's message to filter through.
-I finally understood and accepted the messages about parental or colonial figures letting go and allowing the young - whether they were individuals or nations to grow in their own ways.
+But not during that viewing some ten to twelve years ago.
+Anticipating to be bored out of my mind, I had finally allowed J. Michael Straczynski's message to filter into my brain.
+I finally understood and accepted the messages about parental or colonial figures letting go and allowing the young - whether they were individuals or nations - to grow in their own ways.
 And in the end, it brought tears to my eyes.
 Much to my surprise.
 Thank you Mr. Straczynski for a first-rate television episode.
 And please accept my apologies for allowing so many years to pass before finally getting the message.

 No comments: